feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

     ['ambient_temp', 'module_temp', 'irradiation']

-We can obtain the names of the variables in the returned dataframe using the get_feature_names_out() method:
+We can obtain the names of the original variables plus the lag features that are the returned in the transformed dataframe using the `get_feature_names_out()` method:

 .. code:: python